 Are Dispensaries Legal?

-As of Spring 2018, according to Canadian law, it is definitely illegal to sell cannabis or cannabis products from a storefront.
+As of Summer 2018, according to Canadian law, it is definitely illegal to sell cannabis or cannabis products from a storefront.
 The only 100% legal way to purchase marijuana is to obtain a doctor’s authorization, and then purchase it directly by mail order or online from one of the Licensed Producers (LPs) approved by Health Canada.
 However, there have been a number of court cases where judges have ruled that the current system is too restrictive for medical patients.
 In particular, the 2016 Allard case (Allard vs. Canada) determined that there were too many restrictions regarding access to medical cannabis.
 Many (perhaps most) dispensary owners feel that they will be able to fight a shutdown order or criminal charges and win.

 There are probably hundreds of dispensaries across Canada (although only 69 according to Health Canada), including Toronto and Vancouver and many smaller cities.
 In Vancouver, as well as other cities, the city has decided that it’s better to license the good operators, subject to location, rather than fight them.
 Regardless of what the cities say and do, cities are only the third tier of government; they’re behind the provincial governments and the federal government.
 It is the prerogative of the senior governments, i.e. provincial and federal if they chose to enforce the law in each city.